The History of the Congregation of Holy Cross

 Throughout this volume, Connelly focuses on the ministry of the Congregation rather than on its ministers, although some important individuals are discussed, including Jacques-François Dujarié; Sr. Mary of the Seven Dolors, M.S.C.; André Bessette, C.S.C.; and Edward Sorin, C.S.C.
 Within a few short years of founding the Congregation, Moreau sent the priests, brothers, and sisters from France to Algeria, the United States, Canada, Italy, and East Bengal.
 Connelly chronicles in great detail the suppression of all religious orders in France in 1903 and demonstrates how the Congregation shifted its subsequent expansion efforts to North America.
 Numerous educational institutions, parishes, and other ministries were founded in the United States and Canada during these decades.
 In 1943, Holy Cross again extended its work to South America.
 With the most recent establishment of a religious presence in the Philippines in 2008, Holy Cross today serves in sixteen different countries on five continents.
 The book describes the beatification of Basil Moreau, C.S.C, on September 15, 2007, and the canonization of André Bessette, C.S.C. on October 17, 2010.
 The book will interest C.S.C. members and historians of Catholic history.
 Anyone who wants to learn about the origins of the University of Notre Dame will want to read this definitive history of the Congregation.

-"This is an important contribution to the history of the order from its early days in Le Mans, France, to its international institutional footprint at the end of the twentieth century.
-James Connelly has produced an important, incredibly well-researched volume that entails extensive research across the globe in all of the relevant archives." ~William B. Kurtz, editor of Soldiers of the Cross, the Authoritative Text
+“This is an important contribution to the history of the order from its early days in Le Mans, France, to its international institutional footprint at the end of the twentieth century.
+James Connelly has produced an important, incredibly well-researched volume.” —William B. Kurtz, co-editor of Soldiers of the Cross, the Authoritative Text